deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 forces approaching from the north."*

-Legs raised his binoculars to the north, and nodded, before turning to Warhorse.
+Legs raised his binoculars to the north, and nodded, before turning to WARHORSE.
 "Double time."

 "Hold on, scrappy."
-Warhorse said, and set off at an actual run.
+WARHORSE said, and set off at an actual run.

 Regaari turned his own borrowed binos to the north, and felt his hackles rise.
 "They've got tanks?" he asked.
 "I've never even *heard* of Hunter